maxmind/MaxMind-DB-Writer-perl/docs/MaxMind-IPDB-spec.md

 with an IP address.
 The actual definition of these structures is left up to the database creator.

-Names starting with "GeoIP-" are reserved for use by MaxMind (and "GeoIP" is a trademark anyway).
+Names starting with "GeoIP" are reserved for use by MaxMind (and "GeoIP" is a trademark anyway).

 ### languages